Potluck Discussion: Ideal Mental States, Mixing Energy Systems, and Memorable Failures

 Rob Pickels 43:37

-Well, and I think that in society today, right, and this is so maybe some commentary on social media is oftentimes we only see the best of people, but we see our entire life.
-And the things that stick with us personally, other things that didn’t go well and I look at Grant’s Instagram and I say oh my god, grandson, these great places, he’s doing all these you know, perfect things.
-And you can say that about everyone out there and you think that no one else is in that same situation that you are, but everybody is in that same situation.
-And so when we do have these setbacks, you know what, what people say, right?
-Ultimately, it’s how you deal with that how you get back on your bike, and that’s why I love you know, cyclocross and coaching cyclocross, especially junior cyclocross, like you bring up because one of the things that I always told my riders is, at some point in this race, something is going to go wrong, you’re going to crash, somebody’s gonna ride you in the tape, you’re gonna roll a tubular, who knows what it is?
-What really matters is what you do the moment after that, that defines your race.
-Well, I
+Well, and I think that in society today, right, and this is sort maybe some commentary on social media is oftentimes we only see the best of people, but we see our entire life.
+And the things that stick with us personally, are things that didn’t go well and I look at Grant’s Instagram and I say “oh my god, Grant’s in these great places, he’s doing all these you know, perfect things” and you can say that about everyone out there and you think that no one else is in that same situation that you are, but everybody is in that same situation.
+And so when we do have these setbacks, you know, what people say, right, ultimately, it’s how you deal with that, how you get back on your bike, and that’s why I love you know, cyclocross and coaching cyclocross, especially junior cyclocross – like you bring up – because one of the things that I always told my riders is “at some point in this race, something is going to go wrong, you’re going to crash, somebody’s gonna ride you in the tape, you’re gonna roll a tubular, who knows what it is?
+What really matters is what you do the moment after that, that defines your race.”

 Grant Holicky 44:39

-think there’s a great you make a great point with that.
-And I have two things that I really want to bring up.
-And this is in my wheelhouse, so I’m going to get on my soapbox a little bit.
-But one of those things is that this is why it’s so important to have your routine and your thing and how you want to prepare because when that thing goes wrong, then you can accept that as the blame One of the biggest struggles that Trevor’s having with his is that he didn’t really feel like he had control over that.
-Now I can, I can draw that out and say you have control over everything you knew you needed to move up.
-So ultimately, that was your lap never
+Well, I think there’s a great – you make a great point with that and I have two things that I really want to bring up and this is in my wheelhouse, so I’m going to get on my soapbox a little bit.
+But one of those things is that this is why it’s so important to have your routine and your thing and how you want to prepare – because when that thing goes wrong, then you can accept that as the blame.
+One of the biggest struggles that Trevor’s having with his is that he didn’t really feel like he had control over that.
+Now I can, I can draw that out and say “you have control over everything, you knew you needed to move up so ultimately, that was your fault” –

 Trevor Connor 45:12

-gotten over.
-Because I was looked back and go, I saw swing go up, I knew I should have gone with them.
-And I was just spooked from a previous race.
-And I didn’t go.
+That’s why I’ve never gotten over it – because I was looked back and go, I saw Swing go up, I knew I should have gone with them.
+And I was just spooked from a previous race and I didn’t go.

 Grant Holicky 45:20

-I think the strategy should not be helping kids to avoid any sort of failure.
-And sorry, this.
-We’re getting on.
-So boxes, and I apologize about that.
-But the whole everybody’s a winner gave everybody a medal.
-I hate that.
-Because you’re not teaching failure.
-The what you should be doing is allowing kids to fail, but help them help them to learn from the helping the to pick themselves back up, but get them to pick themselves.
-Yeah,
+I think the strategy should not be helping kids to avoid any sort of failure – and sorry, this, we’re getting on soapboxes and I apologize about that – but the whole “everybody’s a winner, give everybody a medal”, I hate that because you’re not teaching failure.
+The – what you should be doing is allowing kids to fail, but help them, help them to learn from it, helping them to pick themselves back up, but get them to pick themselves.

 Rob Pickels 48:11